taikedz/alpacka/README.md

 ;-)

+## What command ....?

+Ever find yourself thinking, "was it `update` or `upgrade` I use here... and is it `install` or `add` or `gi` ...?"

+`paf` allows you to just use a standard flag, and forget the details, and you can specify several in one go - for example, to install htop and tmux, after updating the package indeices, and perform a cleanup afterwards, automatically accepting... do:

+    paf -i tmux htop -u -c -y

+All actions will be carried out on Debian and Ubuntu, on Fedora the index update will be ignored.
+Less to think about.

+See [src/help.sh] for details on all standard flags.

+## Supported package managers:

+* Debian APT
+* Ubuntu APT and PPAs
+* Fedora DNF
+* Red Hat YUM
+* Alpine APK
+* OpenSuSE Zypper
+* Slitaz Tazpkg

 ## Warnings

 You can also set a warning for any action.
 Warnings are messages that are displayed before an action is carried out.
 For each warning, you get a 5 second grace period in which to press `Ctrl+C` to abort, or you can press return to immediately proceed.